patlaj/experimental/prycrane/dsdocumentation/dst-01-en.md

   <li>Mandatory label appears only on mandatory pages.</li>
   <li>Optional (Include the label when it’s an optional element on a mandatory pattern, like contextual footer)</li>
 </ul>
+<p>[Pattern description] -  a brief description/definition of the pattern that helps users quickly understand what the component or pattern is.</p>